billabear/billabear/readme.md

 ### Managed Cloud Hosting

-You can get managed cloud hosting at https://billabear.com.

-The managed cloud hosted version gets updates on a regular basis while the open version on GitHub gets a new feature release every 6 months.
+Currently, there is no managed cloud hosting option if you're interested in it or want to offer managed cloud hosting then reach out to sales@billabear.com

 ### Development